Justin Turner Player Props: Red Sox vs. Rangers

-On Wednesday, Justin Turner (.279 on-base percentage in past 10 games, 73 points below season-long percentage) and the Boston Red Sox face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 7:10 PM ET.
+After going 2-for-4 with two RBI in his most recent game, Justin Turner and the Boston Red Sox take on the Texas Rangers (who will start Nathan Eovaldi) at 7:10 PM ET on Thursday.

-He racked up two hits (going 2-for-4 with an RBI) in his last appearance against the Rangers.
+In his most recent game, he racked up two hits (going 2-for-4 with two RBI) against the Rangers.

 Justin Turner Game Info & Props vs. the Rangers